icon-project/icon-service/docs/dapp_guide-en.md

 Above command will create `sample_token` folder, and generate `__init__.py`, `sample_token.py`, `package.json` files in the folder.  `sample_token.py` has a main class declaration whose name is `SampleToken`.  `__init__.py` has auto-generated statements for dynamic import.
 If folder structure changes, make sure you adjust the import statements.

-When you deploy the contract, you can pass the amount of initial tokens to be issue to the parameter `initialSupply`, and in this example, 100% of initial tokens go to the contract owner. `transfer` function is given to transfer tokens to other accounts.
+When you deploy the contract, you can pass the amount of initial tokens to the parameter `initialSupply`, and in this example, 100% of initial tokens go to the contract owner. `transfer` function is given to transfer tokens to other accounts.

 ```python
 TAG = 'SampleToken'